danieltorres17/octomap_merging/README.md

 Simplified version of marble_mapping.
-Only for testing/thesis purposes
+Only for thesis purposes